getsentry/rfcs/text/0034-sdk-lifecycle-hooks.md

   }
 }
 ```

+For languages that cannot use dynamic strings as hook names, alternate options should be considered.
+For example, we could use a `Hook` enum, or a `Hook` class with static properties.

+The primary hook functions named `on` and `emit` can also change based on implementor SDK.
+For example, using `addObserver` and `notifyObserver` may work better in the Java and Apple SDKs (since those are the names of the observer pattern in those languages).

+Hook callbacks are recommended to be forwards compatible, and forward any arguments they don't use.
+This allows us to add new arguments to hooks without breaking integrations.
+For example in Python we should catch and forward extra keyword arguments to the callback.

 SDKs are expected to have a common set of hooks, but can also have SDK specific hooks.